-The existing mismatch between the auto-oriented nature of Grant Road, both in terms of traffic and land use patterns, and the quieter residential character of most adjacent neighborhoods has led to much discussion of the need to protect neighborhoods from the negative aspects of Grant Road; many policies of the area and neighborhood plans

-Related Guiding Principles: 2.1, 2.2, 2.3, 2.5, 2.9, 2.11, 3.7 independent businesses are their favorite part of the street.
+The existing mismatch between the auto-oriented nature of Grant Road, both in terms of traffic and land use patterns, and the quieter residential character of most adjacent neighborhoods has led to much discussion of the need to independent businesses are their favorite part of the street.
 However, the widening of Grant Road and future revitalization along the street pose challenges to the small businesses, many of which rely on visible parking and inexpensive rents in older buildings.
 The widening will take away much of this front parking, and the land use planning will include developing strategies to replace parking while also supporting a walkable street environment along Grant Road that can help businesses in the long term.
-Also to be developed are implementation strategies to help business owners stay in their buildings or be able to afford space in new development, as well as center-or district-wide strategies to create complementary clusters of businesses to more effectively draw from neighborhood and region-wide
+Also to be developed are implementation strategies to help business owners stay in their buildings or be able to afford space in new development, as well as Center- or Segment-wide strategies to create complementary clusters of businesses to more effectively draw from neighborhood and region-wide customer bases.